-We are in the process of updating our crag information for the 2019 nesting season.
+We update our crag information throughout the 2022 nesting season.
 While we are doing this, climbers are requested to be aware of the potential risk of disturbance at nest sites during courtship, nest building and egg sitting periods in the early part of the season.

 Thank you for your cooperation...